Shellharbour - Flinders

 AreaSearch analysis indicates Shellharbour - Flinders maintains employment conditions that align with national benchmarks

-Dominant employment sectors include health care & social assistance, construction, and retail trade.
-Agriculture, forestry & fishing employs only 0.4% of local workers, lower than the Rest of NSW's 5.3%.
-Employment opportunities locally appear limited, as indicated by Census data.
-Over the 12 months to June 2025, employment increased by 0.5%, while labour force grew by 0.6%, causing unemployment to rise by 0.1 percentage points.
-In contrast, Rest of NSW had an employment decline of 0.1% and a 0.4 percentage point rise in unemployment.
-State-level data to Sep-25 shows NSW employment contracted by 0.41%, with the state unemployment rate at 4.3%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Shellharbour - Flinders' employment mix suggests local growth of approximately 6.4%% over five years and 13.5% over ten years, though this is a simple extrapolation for illustrative purposes only.
+The dominant employment sectors among residents include health care & social assistance, construction, and retail trade, employing 19.8%, 12.0%, and 11.2% respectively.
+Agriculture, forestry & fishing employs just 0.4% of local workers, below Rest of NSW's 5.3%.
+Over the 12 months to June 2025, employment increased by 0.5% while labour force increased by 0.6%, causing the unemployment rate to rise by 0.1 percentage points.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Shellharbour - Flinders's employment mix suggests local growth of approximately 6.4%% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment